- Cancer Information

 Finding a “new normal”

-When treatment ends, you may want life to return to normal as soon as possible, but you may not know how.
-Or you may want or need to make changes to your life.
-Over time, survivors often find a new way of living.
+When treatment ends, you may expect that life will soon return to normal.
+Or you may see the diagnosis as an opportunity to make changes to your life.
+Over time, cancer survivors often find a new way of living.
 This process is commonly called finding a new normal and it may take months or years.

 Learn more about: